bhrmdgr/rick_and_morty_learning_app/README.md

 ## 🚀 Features

-- 🔍 List all characters
+- 🔍 List all characters.
-- 🖼️ Display character images and basic details
+- 🖼️ Display character images and basic details.
 - 🧠 Built with a simple and clean Flutter structure
 - 🧪 Demonstrates the use of basic widgets, page navigation, and HTTP requests